MichaelVennettilli/simple_spherical_shell_partitioner/README.md

 3. It can refine a partition of the spherical shell such that all polyhedra have similar volumes by using a generalization of Lloyd's relaxation algorithm.

+This was tested on CGAL version 5.3.1, but it should work on more recent versions.
+I will test this directly later.

 ## Table of Contents

 1. [Generate Shell](#gen_shell)